-Benefit Description You Pay Oral and maxillofacial surgery (cont.)
-High Option Standard Option Benefits are provided for surgical treatment of temporomandibular joint and craniomandibular disorders, or other conditions of the joints linking the jawbone and skull, including the complex of muscles, nerves, and other tissues related to that joint.
-Other surgical procedures that do not involve the teeth or their supporting structures. \$100 copayment (No deductible) \$200 copayment Not covered: All Charges All Charges • Oral implants and transplants 7111 Charges Till Charges Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva, and alveolar bone) Orthognathic surgery Organ/tissue transplants High Option Standard Option These solid organ transplants are subject to medical necessity and experimental/investigational review by the plan.
+Benefit Description You Pay Oral and maxillofacial surgery High Option Standard Option Oral surgical procedures, limited to: \$100 copayment (No \$200 copayment • Reduction of fractures of the jaws or facial bones; deductible) ψ200 copaj ment Surgical correction of cleft lip, cleft palate or severe functional malocclusion; Removal of stones from salivary ducts; Excision of leukoplakia or malignancies; Excision of cysts and incision of abscesses when done as independent procedures; and Benefits are provided for surgical treatment of temporomandibular joint and craniomandibular disorders, or other conditions of the joints linking the jawbone and skull, including the complex of muscles, nerves, and other tissues related to that joint.
+Other surgical procedures that do not involve the teeth or their supporting structures.
+Not covered: All Charges All Charges Oral implants and transplants Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva, and alveolar bone) Orthognathic surgery Organ/tissue transplants High Option Standard Option These solid organ transplants are subject to medical necessity and experimental/investigational review by the plan.
 See Other services in Section 3 for prior authorization procedures.
-Solid organ transplants are limited to: • Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis • Cornea • Heart • Heart/lung • Intestinal transplants - Isolated small intestine - Small intestine with the liver - Small intestine with multiple organs, such as the liver, stomach, and pancreas • Kidney • Kidney-pancreas • Liver • Lung: single/bilateral/lobar • Pancreas Nothing Nothing These tandem blood or marrow stem cell transplants for covered transplants are subject to medical necessity review by the Plan.
-Refer to Other services in Section 3 for prior authorization procedures. • Autologous tandem transplants for - AL amyloidosis - Multiple myeloma (de novo and treated) Nothing Nothing
+Solid organ transplants are limited to: Nothing Nothing Autologous pancreas islet cell transplant (as an adjunct to total or near total pancreatectomy) only for patients with chronic pancreatitis • Cornea Heart Heart/lung Intestinal transplants I I - Isolated small intestine Isolated small intestine Small intestine with the liver Small intestine with the liverSmall intestine with multiple organs, such as the Small intestine with the liver Small intestine with multiple organs, such as the liver, stomach, and pancreas Small intestine with the liver Small intestine with multiple organs, such as the liver, stomach, and pancreas Kidney Small intestine with the liver Small intestine with multiple organs, such as the liver, stomach, and pancreas Kidney Kidney-pancreas